 For instance, the look of hand-scraped laminate or natural wood is useful for hiding claw marks in households that have pets where distressed wood floors have dents, burn marks, or darkened edges that hide the wear of high traffic areas.

 No matter the material, laying flooring in a standardized pattern, from one side to the other, is no longer trendy.
 With the rise of technology in cutting materials, the ability to have perfectly matched shapes and patterns has arisen.

 As noted above, a delightful pattern can change the whole feel of a room.

-With wood or laminate, laying planks in geometric patterns adds a wow factor to any room.
+With hardwood floors or laminate, laying wide planks in parquet patterns adds a wow factor to any room.
 The most common patterns are chevron, herringbone, or Versailles (a pattern of squares latticed with thinner strips of wood).

 There are even more labor-intensive patterns, such as inlaid stars or diamonds that are made with contrasting flooring colors.

-By using tile, the options only grow.
-Cutting tile pieces at home allows for greater variation, or mosaics, and gives you the ability to create art in your flooring.
+By using floor tile, the options only grow.
+Cutting tile pieces at home allows for greater variation, or mosaics, and gives you the ability to create art with your floor covering.

 As time goes on, more and more homeowners are focusing on using sustainable resources.
 Reclaimed items can be used in many ways, such as creating recycled glass countertops or repurposing plastic into accent rugs.